Stantoncomet/burt-programming/README.md

 ## Progress
 **Todo**
+- Fix writing to motors (write to EVERY servo)

 - Implement motor limiting

-- Test everything I've added

 - Write doc on how to use BurtLib_2024

 **Doing**
 - having a good time
 - not gonna stop at all
+- *having a GREAT time

+**Finished**
 - writing to motors
--

-**Finished**
+- Test everything I've added (It works!!!)
 - Hopefully fixed controller issues
 - Send correct data
 - Send data over long distance using chip thing